timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 | ---------------------- | ------------------- | ----------------------------------------------------------------------------------------|
 | `classId`              | `string`            | classID of the container element, defaults to a random lower case string of seven chars |

-Only if present,  It works with CSS, too, you just have to target the BackgroundImage-component's class:
+Only if present now, pseudo-elements are created on a class by the name of `.gatsby-background-image-[YOUR_ID]` and the class is added to `BackgroundImage`.
+Now you are able to access it through CSS / CSS-in-JS with:

 ```css
 .gatsby-background-image-[YOUR_ID]/*(:before, :after)*/ {